 - Beginners are not allowed to drive automatic motorcycles and must not exceed the speed of 90 km/h

 - The L plate must be visible on the back your bike

-*It’s important to check your individuals state law as it is subject to change from state to state.
+*It’s important to check your individual state law as it is subject to change from state to state.

 Choosing the Right Bike

-Pros: Its great brakes and handles makes it perfect for beginners.
+Pros: Its great brakes and handles make it perfect for beginners.
 Insurance and maintenance are easy on the wallet and its fuel efficiency doesn’t disappoint.